ciwolsey/midisaber/README.md

 ```
 MidiSaber <MidiFile>
 ```
+MidiSaber will prompt you for a BPM.
+This is the BPM you used when creating the midi file.

 # MidiSaber online editor

 Once conversion completes the resulting JSON will be copied to your clipboard.
 Paste this into your beatmap and then load the map into your favourite editor.
-MidiSaber can be used with any editor, but is intended to be used with it's owned editor that you can find at: https://beatmapper.surge.sh - Just load import your song and the JSON, edit away and when done hit export and copy it back out into your beatmap.
+MidiSaber can be used with any editor, but is intended to be used with it's owned editor that you can find at: https://beatmapper.surge.sh - Just import your song and the JSON, edit away and when done hit export and copy it back out into your beatmap.